davemane/calvinenergy/about.md

 intro_image_hide_on_mobile: false
 ---

-# We believe in open information.
+# We believe in consumer empowerment.

-The Calvin Project exists as an outlet for information to be freely shared and freely understood.
-Transparency provides accountability - something missing from most traditional media outlets.
+Consuming energy is not a question of if, but rather a question of how much.
+Because energy is a necessity, we believe consumers should be empowered to make decisions that fit their lifestyle without worrying about falling into a trap.
+That's where Calvin Energy comes in.

-Here at the Calvin Project, we believe the truth will set you free.
+Here at the Calvin Energy, we always put you first and make the path toward an energy decision a little bit easier to walk.